Great Ocean Road Tour

-Teddy’s Lookout, located on the back mountain of seaside town Lorne, the lookout overlooks the winding coastal road at the foot of hills along Great Ocean Road.
-A blend of dark blue and turquoise ocean waters makes it a fantastic photo spot at all times.
-A stone’s throw away, at the side of the viewing platform, you will sight the surrounding mountains densely covered by lush Victorian rainforest.
+Teddy’s Lookout is located on the back mountain of Lorne.
+The lookout overlooks the winding coastal Great Ocean Road road at the foot of hill.
+A miraculous combination of deep blue and turquoise ocean waters make it a fantastic photo spot under the sun.
+A stone’s throw away, at the side of the viewing platform, you will see rolling mountains densely covered by lush Victorian rainforest.

 Recommended Time: 5-10 minutes

 Picturesque Bells Beach – Watch surfers riding waves from a close distance.
-Bells Beach is the hottest surfing spot on Great Ocean Road with surfing contests being held every year in summer and fall.
+Bells Beach is the most popular surfing spot on Great Ocean Road with multiple surfing contests held throughout summer.

 Recommended Time: 15-20 minutes

 London Bridge, also known as the London Arch, was originally a two-arched, naturally formed limestone bridge connecting the current London Bridge to the mainland.
-Initially tourists were allowed to walk freely between today’s London Bridge and mainland via the arching bridge.
-However, on January 15 1990, the arch bridge connecting the mainland unexpectedly collapsed.
-There were two tourists Kelly Harrison and David Darrington stranded on the separated limestone block at the time.
-Luckily they were later rescued by police helicopters.
+Travellers were allowed to walk freely between today’s London Bridge and mainland via the arching bridge.
+However, on January 15 1990, the over-arching bridge unexpectedly collapsed.
+Left two visitors Kelly Harrison and David Darrington stranded on the separated limestone block at the time.
+Luckily they were later rescued by police helicopter.

-We recommend our guests to visit London Bridge on our two-day Great Ocean Road trip, as there may not be enough time for Great Ocean Road day tour.
+We generally recommend our guests to visit London Bridge on our two-day Great Ocean Road tour as there may not be enough time for London Bridge on Great Ocean Road day tour.

-Great Ocean Road is located in the south westerly direction from Melbourne.
+Great Ocean Road is located southwesterly from Melbourne.
 It is ranked as one of the best ocean drives both in Australia and in the world.
-Built by returned World War I veterans in early 1900s.
+Built by returned World War I soldiers in early 1900s.
 Great Ocean Road is one of the must-sees in Australia.
-It offers a diverse scenery along the journey, from magnificent coastal ocean views, lush Victorian rainforest to peaceful seaside towns, i.e. both Lorne and Apollo Bay provide local residents and tourists with communal beach and many amenities, they also hold various festivals throughout the year, e.g. Great Ocean Road marathon.
+It offers diverse scenery along the journey, from magnificent coastal ocean views, lush Victorian rainforest to peaceful seaside towns, e.g. Lorne and Apollo Bay which hold interesting festivals throughout the year, e.g. Great Ocean Road marathon.

-Towards the end of the Great Ocean Road, come to admire the splendid “natural sculptures” – Twelves Apostles, Loch Ard Gorge and London Bridge limestone stack formations.
-Indulge in the breathtaking views and refreshing breeze, merge yourself in the gorgeous Australian nature.
+Towards the end of the Great Ocean Road, admire the splendid “natural sculptures” – Twelves Apostles, Loch Ard Gorge and Razorback limestone stack formations.
+Indulge in the breathtaking views and refreshing sea breeze.